ProofSuite/contracts/README.md

 ## How to use the tokensale contract
 The following contracts are hosted on this repository.
 - The tokensale contract
-- The Proof token contract
+- The WIRA token contract
 - The token factory contract
 - Several other interface contracts